twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoi-format-tmpl.md

 # `.chezmoi.$FORMAT.tmpl`

-If a file called `.chezmoi.$FORMAT.tmpl` exists then `chezmoi init` will use it to create an initial config file. `$FORMAT` must be one of the the supported config file formats, e.g. `json`, `toml`, or `yaml`.
+If a file called `.chezmoi.$FORMAT.tmpl` exists then `chezmoi init` will use it to create an initial config file. `$FORMAT` must be one of the supported config file formats, e.g. `json`, `toml`, or `yaml`.

 !!! example